kgeorgiy5/techAssignmentSynergyWay/README.md

 - [File structure](#file-structure)
 - [Application logic](#application-logic)
 ## Key features
-1. Ability to display widget with company's information fetched from an API.
+1. Ability to display a widget with company information fetched from an API.
-2. Ability to select company which information would be displayed.
+2. Ability to select a company whose information will be displayed.
-3. Ability to resize, split, expand and close widgets.
+3. Ability to resize, split, expand, and close widgets.
 ## Installation
 ### Installation using GitHub
 1. Clone the GitHub repository
 ```bash
 git clone https://github.com/kgeorgiy5/techAssignmentSynergyWay
 ```
-2. Intall the dependencies
+2. Install the dependencies
 Inside project's directory run this command:
 ```bash
 npm install